 Riverside County lies in the Peninsular Range Geologic Province of southern California.
 The range, which lies in a northwest to southeast trend through the county, extends some 1,000 miles from the Raymond-Malibu Fault Zone in western Los Angeles County to the southern tip of Baja California.
-The project is relatively flat, with an average elevation of approximately 1,560 feet above mean sea level.
-The entire project has been disked in the past and disturbed by the historic agricultural use as well as the construction and removal of structures between 1978 and 2005.
+Elevations within the project range from approximately 1,522 to 1,534 feet above mean sea level and soils include Monserate sandy loam, 0 to 5 percent slopes and Monserate sandy loam, 5 to 8 percent slopes, eroded (NRCS 2022).
+The entire project has been disked in the past and disturbed by agricultural use.
+Historic aerial imagery has provided evidence that the property was used to place or stockpile fill soil.
+Evidence of fill soil stockpiling is noted throughout the property (Plate 3.1-1).
+Currently, vegetation within the project is characterized as primarily non-native grasses, which were minimal at the time of the archaeological reconnaissance.